joseluisq/timelite/README.md

 ## Overview

-__Timelite__ works in the top of [Datetime Strings (ISO 8601)](https://es.wikipedia.org/wiki/ISO_8601), recieving one array of string datetimes and returning one array of [Unsigned Datetime Integers](https://en.wikipedia.org/wiki/Signedness).
-This makes it a portable, compact and faster library if you are problably thinking about [why not around Date](https://codeofmatt.com/javascript-date-type-is-horribly-broken/).
+__Timelite__ works in the top of [Datetime Strings (ISO 8601)](https://es.wikipedia.org/wiki/ISO_8601), receiving one array of string datetimes and returning one array of [Unsigned Datetime Integers](https://en.wikipedia.org/wiki/Signedness).
+This makes it a portable, compact and faster library if you are probably thinking about [why not around Date](https://codeofmatt.com/javascript-date-type-is-horribly-broken/).

 ## API